istraka/redhat-mw-cloud-quickstart/jboss-eap-standalone-rhel/README.md

    - The RHEL VM you created does not have a Public IP associated to it.
 You can [create a Public IP](https://docs.microsoft.com/azure/virtual-network/virtual-network-public-ip-address#create-a-public-ip-address) for accessing the VM and [associate the Public IP to the VM](https://docs.microsoft.com/azure/virtual-network/associate-public-ip-address-vm).
 All this can be done using Azure Portal or Powershell commands or CLI commands.

-   - Obtain the Public IP of a VM - go to the VM details page and copy the Public IP.
+   - Obtain the Public IP of the VM - go to the VM details page and copy the Public IP.
 You can use this Public IP to access the VM and JBoss EAP Admin Console.

    - View the JBoss EAP on Azure web page - open a web browser and go to *http://<PUBLIC_HOSTNAME>:8080/JBoss-EAP_on_Azure/* and you should see the application running.